BBC Regional Programme

-The BBC Regional Programme was a radio service which was on the air from 9 March 1930 – replacing a number of earlier BBC local stations between 1922 and 1924 – until 1 September 1939 when it was subsumed into the Home Service, two days before the outbreak of World War II.
+The BBC Regional Programme was a radio service which was on the air from 9 March 1930 – replacing a number of earlier BBC local stations between 1922 and 1924 – until 1 September 1939 when it was subsumed into the BBC Home Service, two days before the outbreak of World War II.

-Both the National Programme and the Regional Programme provided a mixed mainstream radio service.
+Both the BBC National Programme and the Regional Programme provided a mixed mainstream radio service.
 Whilst the two services provided different programming, allowing listeners a choice they were not streamed to appeal to different audiences, rather they were intended to offer a choice of programming to a single audience.
-While using the same transmitters, the National Programme broadcast significantly more speech and classical music than its successor, the Light Programme.
+While using the same transmitters, the National Programme broadcast significantly more speech and classical music than its successor, the BBC Light Programme.
 Similarly, the Regional Programme broadcast much more light and dance music than its successor, the Home Service.

 History

 Development

 When the British Broadcasting Company first began transmissions on 14 November 1922 from station 2LO in the Strand, which it had inherited from the Marconi Company (one of six commercial companies which created), but technology did not yet exist either for national coverage or joint programming between transmitters.
 Whilst it was possible to combine large numbers of trunk telephone lines to link transmitters for individual programmes, the process was expensive and not encouraged by the General Post Office as it tied up large parts of the telephone network.
 The stations that followed the establishment of 2LO in London were therefore autonomously programmed using local talent and facilities.

 By May 1923, simultaneous broadcasting was technically possible at least between main transmitters and relay stations, the quality was not felt to be high enough to provide a national service or regular simultaneous broadcasts.
 In 1924, it was felt that technical standards had improved enough for London to start to provide the majority of the output, cutting the local stations back to providing items of local interest.